strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 Therefore we could consider the following as best practices:
 - Components don't need to know we are using Redux, don't inject the store in them.
 - Services generally don't need to know we are using Redux, don't inject the store in them.
-- We want to be able to refactor Redux out of our application without to much effort
+- We want to be able to refactor Redux away from our application without to much effort

 Therefore we want to have some kind of abstraction layer between the presentation layer and the state management layer.

+How to abstract away the statemanagement layer can be read in the following two articles: [A scalable angular architecture](https://blog.strongbrew.io/A-scalable-angular2-architecture/) and [A scalable angular architecture part 2](https://blog.strongbrew.io/A-scalable-angular-architecture-part2/).
+This is an architecture that we are using at our customers that really works for us.

 ## Redux as a messaging bus VS redux as a state management layer